Anduril Industries: Altius

-Altius (Agile Launched, Tactically-Integrated Unmanned System) is a series of fixed-wing, tube-launched unmanned aerial vehicles developed by Area-I, an Atlanta-based subsidiary that Anduril acquired in April 2021.
+The Anduril Altius (Agile Launched, Tactically-Integrated Unmanned System) is a series of fixed-wing, tube-launched unmanned aerial vehicles developed by Area-I, an Atlanta-based subsidiary that Anduril acquired in April 2021.
 Altius 600 accepts a modular payload on the nose.
 It can be launched from different launchers and platforms, including C-130 aircraft, UH-60 Blackhawks, and various ground vehicles, as well as larger UAVs, including the MQ-1C Grey Eagle and Kratos XQ-58 Valkyrie stealth UCAV.

-The Altius is a component of the U.S. Army's Air-Launched Effects (ALE).
-Swarms can operate in a mesh network.
-The Altius is designed to be low-cost and expendable, but can be recovered mid-flight with Flying Air Recovery System (FLARES).
-The loitering munition version of Altius has a range of 280 miles and four hours flying time.

 Anvil

 Anvil, also known as Interceptor, (Note: Anduril's drone has been referred to as the Anvil or the Interceptor.
 Anduril refers to the drone as the Anvil on their website.) is an unmanned combat aerial vehicle quadcopter designed principally to attack other unmanned aerial vehicles.
 After launch, Anvil locates target drones using computer vision, and can be commanded to ram targets by its operator.
 The drone reportedly can reach speeds of up to 200 mph.
 Anduril is developing versions to attack larger targets such as helicopters or cruise missiles.
 Anvil can be integrated into Anduril's Lattice system.

 The interceptor was conceptualized over a weekend, as a drone that could identify and ram hostile objects.
 After sending a video to the Pentagon of a working prototype, the U.S. military made a small order for testing.
 Anduril publicly announced the drone in October 2019.

 As of 2019, Anduril had delivered the Anvil to the United States and United Kingdom militaries.
 Anduril was contracted to deploy the drone to overseas combat zones.

 A detonating version called the Anvil-M was unveiled in October 2023.
 It uses a fire-control module and munitions payload to destroy Group 1 and 2 UAS.